webosose/website/content/en/docs/tutorials/js-services/developing-external-js-services.md

   - `js_service` is the name of the template that creates a basic JS service.
   - `sampleService` is the JS service directory which is created in the current directory.

-The following shows an example directory structure of JS services packaged in a web app.
+The following shows an example directory structure of JS services packaged in an app.

 ``` bash
 sampleService